 Once you decide a store fits your needs, it’s time to ask if your book meets theirs.
 You should send the bookstore an email inquiry for their book-buyer with the following:

 - A review copy of the book you’d like them to stock

 - Your marketing plan, target audience, press blurbs, and sales victories (if you don’t have this – don’t worry – just include what you do have)

 - Show the bookseller you know their store by listing the reasons why you think your book will sell there

 - Understand the audience in the area in which you’re pitching.
 If you’re local this is easy and you can describe how your book meets that demand

 - Show up at the store with your books and marketing materials

 - Include any links to the A-word or any of the companies related to/owned by them

 If you’ve published with the A-word, most indie booksellers will not carry your work.
 PERIOD.
-Look at it from their point of view, the A-word is working to destroy their businesses.
+Look at it from their point of view, the A-word is working to destroy their business.
 A-word uses books as a “loss leader”.
-Recently, in my town, GM shuttered their local plant.
-The people in our county are boycotting GM cars.
-It’s a similar situation with bookstores and the A-word.
-From the booksellers point of view, those indie authors have chosen to abandon them.
+From the bookseller’s point of view, those self-publsihed authors have chosen to abandon them.

 We do not boycott books simply because they are published with the A-word.